sg893052/sonic-buildimage/system/dynamic-port-breakout-HLD.md

 Front End - mgmt-framework
 Back End - swss and syncd
-Configuration  Cleanup -  application containers e.g BGP, LLDP etc
+Configuration  Cleanup -  All application containers e.g BGP, LLDP etc

 ### 1.2.3 SAI Overview

 sai_port_api_t create_port and  remove_port.

 # 2 Functionality

 ## 2.1 Target Deployment Use Cases

-Allows user to have different port speed connectivity without service disruption on already deployed ports.
-User is allowed to create and destroy port objects.
+- The DPB on Broadcom SONiC version is supported only through management framework (REST and CLI).
+The CLICK "config reload" works with DPB configuration, "config load" is not supported.
+- After DPB request,  when port delete and create in progress any configuration on these ports should be avoided.
+During this period REST/CLI will respond with an error.
+The DPB status can be queried via CLI.

 ## 2.2 Functional Description

 Based on hardware platform various port speeds are supported.
-As part of DPB operation the port configuration will be cleaned up.
+- As part of DPB operation the port configuration will be cleaned up.
 The services on DPB involved ports will be down.
 Newly created ports will be ready for configuration after DPB operation is complete.
 New ports created will be in default state (admin down).
-The port speed change command is unchanged.
-The port and dependent configuration is unchanged in speed command where as in DPB port configuration will be deleted.
-In DPB port get deleted and created.
+- The port speed change command is unchanged.
+The port and dependent configuration is unchanged in speed command where as in DPB the port configuration will be deleted.

 # 3 Design

-## 3.1 Overview
+## 3.1 Overview (community comparison)

   In community version,  DPB is supported only through CLICK management infrastructure.
 The SONiC YANG configuration dependency generation and cleanup are done through Python YANG (libYANG, pyang) tools.
 The dependency cleanup is directly applied to CONFIG_DB in controlled way.
+The CLICK DPB commands blocks CLI till DPB operation is complete.
+This is to make sure not accept any additional configuration during DPB.
+This way community achieved DPB in synchronous way.

-In current release (Buzznik+) DPB is supported through KLISH management infrastructure only.
-Due to some device restriction (master port to be deleted last) and DB update ordering challenges DPB being staged in back end.
-To achieve synchronization between back and front end there are some additional CONFIG_DB tables and STATE_DB checks.
+In Broadcom version (Buzznik+) DPB is supported through management infrastructure only.
+Due to some device restriction (master port to be deleted last), asynchronous management infrastructure and DB update ordering challenges across the back end application,  DPB operation being staged in back end port manager.
+To achieve synchronization between back and front end there are some additional CONFIG_DB and STATE_DB tables.

 ## 3.2 DB Changes

 CONFIG_DB and STATE_DB being updated as part of DPB.
-Below is an example when default 100G port being broken into 4x25G.
-Here Ethernet0 is master port.
+Below is an example when default 100G port being broken into 4x10G.
+Here Ethernet48 is master port.

 ### 3.2.1 CONFIG DB

 **BREAKOUT_CFG:**

-127.0.0.1:6379[4]> HGETALL BREAKOUT_CFG|Ethernet0
-"brkout_mode"
-"4x10G"
-"lanes"
-"73,74,75,76"
+    "BREAKOUT_CFG": {
+        "Ethernet48": {
+            "brkout_mode": "4x10G",
+            "lanes": "41,42,43,44",
+            "port": "1/49"
+        }
+    }

 **BREAKOUT_PORTS:**

-127.0.0.1:6379[4]> HGETALL "BREAKOUT_PORTS|Ethernet0"
-1) "master"
-2) "Ethernet0"
-127.0.0.1:6379[4]> HGETALL "BREAKOUT_PORTS|Ethernet1"
-1) "master"
-2) "Ethernet0"
-127.0.0.1:6379[4]> HGETALL "BREAKOUT_PORTS|Ethernet2"
-1) "master"
-2) "Ethernet0"
-127.0.0.1:6379[4]> HGETALL "BREAKOUT_PORTS|Ethernet3"
-1) "master"
-2) "Ethernet0"
+    "BREAKOUT_PORTS": {
+        "Ethernet48": {
+            "master": "Ethernet48"
+        },
+        "Ethernet49": {
+            "master": "Ethernet48"
+        },
+        "Ethernet50": {
+            "master": "Ethernet48"
+        },
+        "Ethernet51": {
+            "master": "Ethernet48"
+        }
+    }

 ### 3.2.2 APP DB